danbev/learning-ai/notes/ggml-split-graph.md

 ```
 So actually nothing will be done in the above for loop.
 The next block we have is the following which notice will iterate over the
-nodes in reverse order (starint from the last node):
+nodes in reverse order (staring from the last node):
 ```c++
     {
         int cur_backend_id = -1;